 Does Frieze produce any publications to accompany the fair?

 The Frieze New York Catalogue is an essential guide to international contemporary art.
 Inside, highly respected critics profile over 170 acclaimed international artists, from the best emerging talents to well-known and established names.
 This fully illustrated publication also features interviews with Frieze Projects artists.
 The catalogue’s clear and comprehensive directory details every gallery exhibiting at Frieze New York and the artists they represent.
 The Frieze New York Catalogue is available to buy online at friezenewyork.com from April of each year.

 How is Frieze Projects New York funded?
 Frieze has received funding from a number of sources and specific areas of the program receive sponsorship.
-For example in 2012 Mulberry sponsored the Frieze Projects and in 2012 and 2013 Frieze Sounds were produced in association with BMW.
+For example in 2012 Mulberry sponsored the Frieze Projects and since 2012 Frieze Sounds has been produced in association with BMW.

 How do I get to the fair?

 Frieze organizes a frequent shuttle service from the Upper East Side, a 10-minute journey.
 Access from downtown is via the FDR, just over the Triboro Bridge at 125th Street.
 Taxis and car services are an easy option for delivery or pick up.
 Randall’s Island has paid parking for 1,300 cars.
 A valet service is also available.
 A ferry service will also run from Randall’s Island to the east 34–35th Streets ferry port.
 The journey takes 20 minutes.

 Are there eating facilities at Frieze New York?